PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

 # Transform "time" into "year" and "month" dimensions.
 npp$transform(to = "year_month_day")

-# Plot timeseries with aggregated cell and month dimension.
+# Plot timeseries with aggregated cell and month dimensions.
 Note that spatial
 # aggregation across cells is not area-weighted.
 plot(npp,
      aggregate = list(cell = mean, month = sum))